Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Analysis Details

-Figure \ref{fig:2} shows the populations of the produced particles in $\eta$ ($|\eta|\le$ 20) as well as in $\phi$ ($|\phi| \le$ 3.18) for the two $\sqrt{S_{NN}}$ energies (i.e. 200 GeV and 13 TeV).
+Figure \ref{fig:2} shows the populations of the produced particles in $\eta$ ($|\eta|\le$ 20) as well as in $\phi$ ($|\phi| \le$ 3.14 as $\pi \approx 3.14$) for the two different collision energies (i.e. 200 GeV and 13 TeV).
 Both plots exhibit approximately uniform patterns within the covered kinematic regions of mid-pseudorapidity, more importantly, the distribution indicates the absence of a bias in the azimuthal direction.
-This is a crucial factor to ensure in the analysis because any bias in the azimuth would affect the calculation of the azimuthal correlation with the reaction plane ($v_{_2}$).
-Figure \ref{fig:3} represents a sample of the distribution of the calculated event plane angle ($\psi^{EP}_{r}$) from eq.\ref{eq3}.
-The distribution is uniform which indicates an absence of a bias in the event plane.
-The calculated values of $\psi_{r}$ are in the range of $-\pi/2<\psi_{r}<\pi/2$.
+This is a crucial factor to ensure in the analysis because any bias in the azimuth would affect the calculation of the azimuthal correlation with the reaction plane ($v_{_2}$). \\

+Figure \ref{fig:3} depicts the distribution of the calculated event plane angle ($\psi_{_{EP}}$) from eq.\ref{eq3}.
+This uniformity in the distribution indicates an absence of a bias in the event plane.
+The calculated values of $\psi_{_{EP}}$ are in the range of $-\pi/2<\psi_{_{EP}}<\pi/2$.